vdw/BlankPlate/README.md

 ## Yet another HTML5/CSS3 Starter Kit

-## What is "this"?
+## What is this?

-This is an alternative solution to save you preparation time in frontend developing.
+This is an alternative solution to save you time in frontend developing.

 ## How this will help you